MrRobinOfficial/Guide-UnrealEngine/README.md

 * `OAuth` or Open Authentication – An open standard for authenticating applications or websites to access the content.
 * `TCP` or Transmission Control Protocol – A standard defining how to exchange messages between systems.
 * `UDP` or User Datagram Protocol – A standard defining how to exchange messages between systems.
-* `UDP` or User Datagram Protocol – A standard defining how to exchange messages between systems.

 ## Tools/Frameworks